When Is Dvorak Worth Switching To?

 Dvorak is probably not worth it if you need near-term continuity, if you are not willing to retrain daily, or if you mainly want a low-friction ergonomic experiment rather than a real switch.

-The fastest way to judge Dvorak is to open the layout hub, inspect the track pages, and run the first live lessons.
-That will show you whether the movement patterns feel learnable enough to commit to.
+The fastest honest test: open the Dvorak hub on SureTyping, inspect the track pages, and run the first two or three live lessons.
+That will tell you whether the movement patterns feel learnable before you invest weeks into them.

 SureTyping helps because Dvorak is easier to stick with when the practice loop is explicit.
 The layout hub, track pages, live lessons, and customized follow-up tests give the transition a clearer path.